LoginRadius/engineering-portal/content/tune-the-go-http-client-for-high-performance/index.md

 ---
 title: Tune The Go HTTP Client For High-Performance
-date: "2021-01-08"
+date: "2021-01-12"
 coverImage: "index.jpg"
 author: "Mayank Agarwal"
-tags: ["Golang", "http", "performance"]
+tags: ["Golang", "HTTP", "Performance"]
-description: "Tune your HTTP client to make production ready with high performance."
+description: "Tune your HTTP client to make production-ready with high performance."
 ---
-# Tune The Go HTTP Client For High-Performance

 ## Overview

 HTTP(hypertext transfer protocol) is a communication protocol that transfers data between client and server.
 HTTP requests are very essential to access resources from the same or remote server.
-In Golang, net Http package comes with the default settings that we need to adjust according to our requirement for high performance.
+In Golang, the `net/http` package comes with the default settings that we need to adjust according to our high-performance requirement.

-While working on the Golang projects, I came to know that improper configuration of HTTP may can crash your server anytime.
+While working on the Golang projects, I realized that improper configuration of HTTP might crash your server anytime.

-In the time when I was working with HTTP Client, Observed some problems and there solutions, listed below:
+In the time when I was working with HTTP Client, I Observed some problems and their solutions, listed below:

 ### Problem:1 Default Http Client

 The HTTP client does not contain the request timeout setting by default.
 If you are using http.Get(URL) or &Client{} that uses the http.DefaultClient.
-DefaultClient has not timeout setting, it comes with `no timeout`
+DefaultClient has not timeout setting; it comes with `no timeout`

-If the Rest API where you are making the request is broken not sending the response back that keeps the connection open.
-More request came, open connection count will increase, So will increase the server resources utilization, that will result in crashing you server when resource limits being reached.
+Suppose the Rest API where you are making the request is broken, not sending the response back that keeps the connection open.
+More requests came, and open connection count will increase, Increasing server resources utilization, resulting in crashing your server when resource limits are reached.

 ### Solution: Don't use the default HTTP client, always specify the timeout in http.Client according to your use case
 ```